Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 ## Where does the data in this repo come from?

 This data is based on parsing the output of several classifiers.
-The code for that is in the `parsing/` folder.
+The code for that is in the `classifiers/` folder.
+The final parser is usually called `putAllTogether.py`, but each folder's README will tell you details.

 The simulated amplicon sequences used for all classifiers are in `data/amplicons/`.